Overview

 These free voluntary resources are available to stakeholders in every critical infrastructure sector.
 More specifically, the Toolkit will assist users in identifying and examining risk mitigation strategies, managing uncertainty and encouraging strategic foresight methods in their long-term planning.

-The Toolkit provide a powerful means of increasing risk awareness, identifying risk mitigation solutions, and encouraging systems-level thinking and long-term planning.
-Specifically, it contains game templates; facilitator, player, and controller guides; read-ahead materials, and other materials needed for users to self-facilitate four different activities:
+The Toolkit provides a powerful means of increasing risk awareness, identifying risk mitigation solutions, and encouraging systems-level thinking and long-term planning.
+Specifically, it contains game templates; facilitator, player, and controller guides; read-ahead materials, and other materials needed for users to self-facilitate three different activities:

-Matrix games: Players tackle incidents and trends that could negatively affect the U.S. in the future and debate strategies to mitigate accompanying risks to critical infrastructure security and resilience.
+- Matrix games: Players tackle incidents and trends that could negatively affect the U.S. in the future and debate strategies to mitigate accompanying risks to critical infrastructure security and resilience.
+Participants will engage and challenge each other to think strategically about critical infrastructure resilience and preparedness from multiple perspectives.

 Minimum Number of Participants Required: 30-40 participants